 - Received a job offer before the viva and started the new role straight away in October

-- Gained the opportunity to work as an editor of a volume and contributed my book chapter
+- Gained the opportunity to work as an editor of an edited volume and contributed my book chapter

 - This is more personal: the building of my mum’s new house has been completed